MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 ---
-title: Create deep links to content
+title: Create deep links
 description: Describes deep links and how to use them in your apps ms.topic: how-to
 keywords: teams deep link deeplink
 ---

-# Create deep links to content and features in Microsoft Teams
+# Create deep links

 You can create links to information and features within Teams.
 The scenarios where creating deep links are useful are as follows: